-- SOC 101.
+SOC 101.
 PRINCIPLES OF SOCIOLOGY.
 Human behavior, including socialization, culture, social institutions, social stratification, gender roles, race and ethnicity, and social change.
+3

-3 - SOC 401.
+SOC 401.
 SOCIOLOGY OF THE FAMILY INSTITUTION.
 Organizational structure and functions of the family in historical perspective, emphasizing a theoretical approach to family disorganization and marital discord.
 Prerequisite: SOC 101.
+3

-3 - SOC 403.
+SOC 403.
 SOCIAL PROBLEMS.
 Social problems in American society in light of conditions which have produced these problems.
 Particular emphasis placed on the study of sociological theories of social problems and remedial measures dealing with social problems.
 Prerequisite: SOC 101.
 3

-- SOC 404.
+SOC 404.
 SCIENCE, TECHNOLOGY, AND SOCIETY.
 An analysis of how science and technology have altered human relationships involving the community and larger political and economic structures, including modern assumptions about future growth, the scale of economic activity and grass-roots as well as top-down activism.
-3 - SOC 410.
-SOCIAL PSYCHOLOGY.
-The ways in which individuals are influenced by others; self-esteem, attitudes, impression management, communication, and groups.
-Prerequisite: SOC 101.
-3 - SOC 412.
-SOCIAL ISSUES IN CONTEMPORARY CHINA.
-This course is an examination of China's transition to a market oriented society.
-It will discuss the influence of historical traditions and social structure on individual lives and behavioral patterns.
-This class will consider pressing social concerns that China must struggel to address as it continues down the path of market reforms.
-Prerequisite: SOC 101.
-3 - SOC 414.
-GENDER IN A CROSS-CULTURAL PERSPECTIVE.
-This course is designed to understand gender issues from local, regional, national, and global perspectives.
-It addresses a range of gender roles related to social, cultural, economic and political institutions in a select number of countries in Africa, Asia, the Caribbean and the United States.
-Prerequisites: SOC 101 or PSC 201 or GEO 201 or ANT 101 for undergraduates.
-3 - SOC 418.
+3 SOC 418.
 GROUP DYNAMICS.
 Human group formation, control leadership, decision making, communication, and conflict; types of groups, third-party consultation, individual identity and groups; personal growth through interpersonal communication.
 Emphasis on applied aspects of the roles of groups.
 Prerequisite: SOC 101.
-3 - SOC 420.
+3 SOC 420.
 SOCIOLOGY OF EDUCATION.
 Sociological theory and research in education, including the school as a social system, professionalization and career patterns of teachers, community value conflicts regarding education, social stratification and the schools, and educational problems.
 Prerequisite: SOC 101 or permission of instructor.
+3

-3 - SOC 421.
+SOC 421.
 SUSTAINABLE DEVELOPMENT.
 This course introduces students to the field of sustainable development in theory and practice.
 Attention is given to the social, economic and ecological dimensions of social change and development.
-Local, national, and international development strategies are investigated. - SOC 422.
+Local, national, and international development strategies are investigated.

+SOC 422.
 ENVIRONMENT AND SOCIETY.
 Introduces students to the sub-disciplines of environmental and natural resources sociology, covering issues such as deforestation, biological diversity, air and water pollution, global warming, and sustainable development from the perspectives of public policy and social science theory.
+3

-3 - SOC 423.
-EDUCATION AND PARTICIPATORY COMMUNITY DEVELOP- MENT.
+SOC 423.
+EDUCATION AND PARTICIPATORY COMMUNITY DEVELOPMENT.
 The purpose of this course is to critically examine various aspects of community education and development, both in the U.S. and internationally.
 The course covers theoretical and practical aspects of educational policy and practice, and the implications of different approaches on community and national development, and on educators.
+3

-3 - SOC 424.
+SOC 424.
 LEADERSHIP DEVELOPMENT.
 Approaches leadership behavior from the multi-disciplinary perspective and focuses on theory and practical concepts derived from the symbolic interactionism approach to understanding and changing human behavior.
 3